What To Do When Death Occurs

-Your mind is spinning in a million different directions right now.
-That’s why we want to make it easy for you by answering your questions, making the process as simple and straightforward as possible, and educating you on what needs to be done in these situations.
+Your mind may be racing in countless directions right now.
+Our purpose is to provide support by addressing your questions, making the process more straightforward, and educating you on what needs to be done during this challenging time.

-Remember, you are never alone.
-You can always reach out with questions at any time.
+Remember, you can always reach out with questions at any time.

 1. Notify the right people

-- Call the police if no one was there at the time of death
+- If no one was present at the time of death, please call the police.

-- Call the funeral home then the cemetery
+- Contact the funeral home, and then the cemetery.

 2. Widen the circle

-- Begin discussing arrangements with the funeral home
+- Begin discussions regarding arrangements with the funeral home.

-- Contact any clergy or other spiritual advisers
+- Contact clergy or other spiritual advisers as desired.

-- Do you need a minister or other clergy member?
+- Consider whether you need a minister or clergy member.

-- What type of service do you want to have?
+- Decide on the type of service you wish to have.

-Please remember you don't need to know all the answers - that’s why we're here, to walk you through anything at all, at any time.
+Remember, you don't need to have all the answers; we're here to walk you through everything, anytime.

 4. Talk to the cemetery

-Once you've chosen the cemetery, we will walk you through any choices that need to be made and will let you know what you need to bring with you.
+Once you've chosen the cemetery, we will guide you through the necessary decisions and provide information on what you should bring with you.